Company Name – Google

 Founder – Sergey Brin and Larry Page

-Known for the most used search engine across the globe, Google or Google LLC is actually one of the companies included in Big Four technology where Apple, Facebook and Amazon are included.
+Known for the most used search engine across the globe, Google or Google LLC is actually one of the companies included in Big Four technology where Apple, Facebook, and Amazon are included.

-This American technology company is accepted multi-nationally and offers multi-faceted internet services as well as products namely the search engine, software, hardware, cloud computing, online advertising and so on.
+This American technology company is accepted multi-nationally and offers multi-faceted internet services as well as products namely the search engine, software, hardware, cloud computing, online advertising, and so on.

 How It All Started

-While Segey Brin and Larry Page were doing their research as PhD scholars from Stanford University, California, they came up with the idea of creating a new search engine that could analyze relationships within various websites and show results accordingly.
+While Sergey Brin and Larry Page were doing their research as Ph.D. scholars from Stanford University, California, they came up with the idea of creating a new search engine that could analyze relationships within various websites and show results accordingly.

-Initially, the search engine was named as BackRub as its system estimated importance of a website by checking backlinks.
+Initially, the search engine was named BackRub as its system estimated the importance of a website by checking backlinks.
 The name ‘Google’ was derived from the misspelling of ‘googol’ i.e. number 1 followed by hundred 0s –it denoted that the search engine would provide that much quantity of information to its users.

-The domains z.stanford.edu and google.stanford.edu were the first domains to run from the website of Stanford University.
-On 15th September in 1997, Google’s domain name was registered followed by its incorporation on 4th September in 1998.
-The first employee of Google, the company based in a friend named Susan Wojcicki’s garage from Menlo Park was another PhD student.
+The first employee of Google, the company based in a friend named Susan Wojcicki’s garage from Menlo Park was another Ph.D. student.

-Before the incorporation of Google, it was funded by Andy Bechtolsheim of Sun Microsystems with $100,000 in August, 1998, Jeff Bezos from Amazon, David Cheriton – a professor of computer science from Stanford University and Ram Shriram, an entrepreneur.
+Before the incorporation of Google, it was funded by Andy Bechtolsheim of Sun Microsystems with $100,000 in August 1998, Jeff Bezos from Amazon, David Cheriton – a professor of computer science from Stanford University and Ram Shriram, an entrepreneur.

 Google’s Marketing Strategy And Interesting Reasons Behind Its Success

 Google Photos is for photo editing and organizing while YouTube is for video sharing and Google Pay is for exchanging money online.

 With developing Android operating system for mobiles, the web browser of Google Chrome was developed for both mobile devices (Chrome OS) and desktop computers.

--Advertisement –Initially in 2000, Google incorporated advertisements (text-based) to earn revenue and give an uncluttered look to the search engine.
+Initially, in 2000, Google incorporated advertisements (text-based) to earn revenue and give an uncluttered look to the search engine.

-After being patented for PageRank mechanism in 2001 and being included as a verb in Oxford English Dictionary and Merriam Webster, it was mentioned in 2002 television series of Vampire Slayer.
+After being patented for PageRank mechanism in 2001 and being included as a verb in Oxford English Dictionary and Merriam Webster, it was mentioned in the 2002 television series Vampire Slayer.
 By 2012, Google had acquired $50 billion from advertisements.

--Partnerships –By acquiring Deja News in 2001 and rebranding it as Google Groups, Google started expanding history to 1981.
-Google’s advertising was enhanced with AdSence from Applied Semantics, acquired in 2003.
+By acquiring Deja News in 2001 and rebranding it as Google Groups, Google started expanding history to 1981.
+Google’s advertising was enhanced with AdSense from Applied Semantics, acquired in 2003.

 YouTube was acquired in 2006 followed by acquiring DoubleClick in 2007.
-It has partnership with NASA Ames Research Center for expanding offices and AOL for enhancing video search.
+It has a partnership with NASA Ames Research Center for expanding offices and AOL for enhancing video search.

-AdMob, AdExchange and AdSense are the three methods adopted by Google to earn revenues from cost-per-clicks, app sale, in-app purchase, service and licensing fee and featuring digital contents on android apps, YouTube and Google.
+AdMob, AdExchange, and AdSense are the three methods adopted by Google to earn revenues from cost-per-clicks, app sales, in-app purchases, service, and licensing fees and featuring digital content on android apps, YouTube and Google.

 The search engine of Google was enhanced in 2010 by updating image thumbnails that enlarge while being pointed at and dictionary definitions were updated to make certain words appear above the results of web searches.

-Apart from the common products and services like Google Docs, Google Maps, Google Chrome etc, Project Fi under Google Fiber was introduced to combine cellular and WiFi networks and offer faster internet signals with seamless connectivity.
+Apart from the common products and services like Google Docs, Google Maps, Google Chrome, etc, Project Fi under Google Fiber was introduced to combine cellular and WiFi networks and offer faster internet signals with seamless connectivity.

-With a mission statement of organizing information across the globe and making them universally accessible and helpful, Google has been catering not only its employees from over forty offices but also non-employees by offering its service and special tours to certain sectors of its headquarters.
+With a mission statement of organizing information across the globe and making them universally accessible and helpful, Google has been catering not only to its employees from over forty offices but also to non-employees by offering its service and special tours to certain sectors of its headquarters.

-To engage its audience, Google has been featuring temporary homepage logos since 1998 to celebrate special events, holidays, people, achievements and even wishes the users of Gmail on their birthdays.
+To engage its audience, Google has been featuring temporary homepage logos since 1998 to celebrate special events, holidays, people, achievements, and even wishes the users of Gmail on their birthdays.